Bannsaenger/ioBroker.pjlink/README.md

 -->
 ### **WORK IN PROGRESS**
 * (Bannsaenger) extended configuration to let you choose the frequency and time for information retrieval
-* (Bannsaenger) added possibility to customize media.input by the **INST** query and edit the names in instance config
+* (Bannsaenger) add possibility to customize media.input by the **INST** query and edit the names in instance config
+* (Bannsaenger) add non-guaranteed time after power ON (number of skipped short cycles after power ON event)

 ### 0.0.3 (2022-10-19)
 * (Bannsaenger) updated react dependency